Don't Wait Till it's Too Late: Spotting Unsafe Trees

 FAQs

-How can I tell when a tree has died?
+How do I know when a tree has died?

 What are the symptoms of a tree that is diseased?

-Is it safe to remove a tree yourself?
+Is it safe to remove an entire tree on your own?

 Conclusion